You’ve tried to make it work on your own, but no matter what do you it seems like your marriage just isn’t getting better…

 Are There Alternatives To Counseling?

-I started Love Learnings because I believe there is a better solution to unhappy marriages than in-person marriage counseling.
+One of the reasons I’ve made a career out of helping couples repair their relationships because I believe there is another, more accessible solution to unhappy marriages than in-person marriage counseling or therapy.
 That solution is my Mend the Marriage System.

 I’ve taken all the knowledge about what makes a marriage work from years as a relationship coach and distilled it down into a foolproof system that can give you the best chance at a happy marriage.
 Best of all, it costs less than a single session with a marriage counselor.

 Mend The Marriage has distinct advantages over marriage counseling.
-Unlike counseling, which requires both partners to be committed to the process, Mend the Marriage works even if only you are willing to make a change.
+Unlike counseling, which requires both partners to be committed to the process, Mend the Marriage works even if your spouse isn’t willing to try and fix the marriage right now.

-Whatever your choice, if there’s one thing I can say for sure about marriage, it’s this:
+Whether you choose to register for my program or not, there’s one thing I can say for sure about marriage:

 Marriage Problems Won’t Go Away On Their Own